-ARTICLE 13.12 EDUCATION INCENTIVE
+ARTICLE 13.20 EDUCATION INCENTIVE

-Employees with educational accomplishments that are above any job requirement, shall be eligible to receive the following educational/certification incentive pay effective July, 1, 2021:
+Employees with educational accomplishments that are above any job requirement shall be eligible to receive the following educational/certification incentive pay effective July 1, 2022.

-Any employee who possesses or acquires an Associates of Arts/ Associates of Sciences degree or a vocational certification of skill or training in a trade, in any field of study relevant to the work of their classification/classification series, shall receive an additional 2.5%, effective the first full pay period following proof of such certification to the satisfaction of the Personnel Director and Department Head.
+Any employee who possesses or acquires an associate of arts/associate of science degree or a vocational certification of skill or training in a trade, in any field of study relevant to the work of their classification/classification series, shall receive an additional 2.5% of base bay effective the first full pay period following such proof of certification to the satisfaction of the Personnel Director and Department Head.

-Any employee who possesses or acquires a Bachelors of Arts/ Bachelors of Sciences degree in any field of study relevant to the work of their classification/classification series, shall receive an additional 5%, effective the first full pay period following proof of such certification to the satisfaction of the Personnel Director and Department Head.
+Any employee who possesses or acquires a bachelor of arts/bachelor of science relevant to the work of their classification/classification series, shall receive an additional 2.5% of base bay effective the first full pay period following such proof of certification to the satisfaction of the Personnel Director and Department Head.

-The maximum an employee may receive pursuant to this incentive is 5%, which may be a combination of education and certifications.
+The maximum an employee may receive pursuant to this incentive is 5.0% of base pay, which may be a combination of education and certifications.